 With clever use of a few reference points and a reader, you could even detect an area of around 10,000 feet with active RFID.
 This is great for tracking a shared resource or asset, or one that’s used in different locations.

-3. Easier to use than barcode tracking technology
+It’s easier to use than other tracking technologies

 The challenge with barcodes is that they need to be scanned individually whilst in close proximity to the scanner.
 But, with RFID technology, this isn’t the case.
 RFID technology allows a batch of items to be identified as it moves past a scanning point or within reach of a mobile reader.